ArtifexSoftware/mupdf/docs/src/mutool-object-dom.rst

 .. method:: remove()

-    Remove this element from the `XML`.
+    Remove this element from the `DOM`.
 The element can be added back elsewhere if required.

-    :return: `XML`.
+    :return: `DOM`.

     |example_tag|